 The Shangri-La Beijing is an elegant hotel with luxurious and tastefully decorated rooms providing a peaceful sanctuary in the heart of Beijing.
 The 3,000 square metre garden makes the hotel feel like a natural retreat among the urban confines of the bustling city.
 It is located in the west of Beiji...

 The Opposite House, as is suggested by its name, is a place of contrast- juxtaposing the influence of Chinese traditional culture with a flair for modern experimentalism.
 Constructed from shimmering panes of emerald glass and housing a contemporary art gallery throughout the extent of its ground flo...

-Raffles Beijing Hotel epitomises elegance and exclusivity.
-Ideally situated at the crossroads of famous Chang An Avenue and the district of Wangfujing, Raffles Beijing Hotel is in the heart of the prestigious business and commercial districts.
-Resting a few minutes from the city's must-sees such...
+Beijing Hotel NUO epitomises elegance and exclusivity.
+Ideally situated at the crossroads of famous Chang An Avenue and the district of Wangfujing, Beijing Hotel NUO is in the heart of the prestigious business and commercial districts.
+Resting a few minutes from the city's must-sees such as the ...

 Aman at Summer Palace

 The Aman at Summer Palace is a serene retreat, with peaceful internal courtyards embracing traditional Chinese architecture, making it a stark contrast to the hustle and bustle of Beijing.
 The hotel is just steps away from the East Gate of one of Beijing's iconic sights - The Summer Palace.
 Hous...

 For luxury in the heart of Chengdu there are few hotels that can compare to the Ritz-Carlton Chengdu.
 A truly opulent hotel, the Ritz-Carlton Chengdu offers guests the perfect combination of luxe accommodation, superb facilities, and of course faultless hospitality to ensure you have the most comfor...